Republic of Molossia

 Molossia (/moʊˈlɒsiə/), officially the Republic of Molossia, is a micronation claiming de facto sovereignty over 11.3 acre of land near Dayton, Nevada, United States.
 The micronation has not received recognition from any of the 193 member states of the United Nations.
 It was first conceived by Kevin Baugh in 1977, before its official creation in 1998.
 He continues to pay property taxes on the land to Storey County, the recognized local government, although he calls it "foreign aid".
-He has stated that, "We all want to think we have our own country, but you know the United States is a lot bigger".
+He has stated, "We all want to think we have our own country, but you know the United States is a lot bigger."

 History

 Kevin Baugh, President of the Republic of Molossia.

 Molossia started as a teenage dream of Kevin Baugh, and began as the Kingdom of Molossia in 1998, when he bought the land in Nevada.
 Baugh has claimed that he based the idea of Molossia on the film The Mouse That Roared, and also claims influence from his time in the military.
-Earlier it was known as the Grand Republic of Vuldstein, where Kevin Baugh was the Prime Minister and his friend, James Speilman, was declared King James I. It went through several government and name changes, including the People's Democratic Republic of Molossia (Communist), Kingdom of Zaria and the United Provinces of Utopia.
+At one time it was known as the Grand Republic of Vuldstein, where Kevin Baugh was the Prime Minister and his friend, James Speilman, was declared King James I. It went through several government and name changes, including the People's Democratic Republic of Molossia, Kingdom of Zaria and the United Provinces of Utopia.